geoserver/geoserver/doc/en/user/source/community/remote-wps/install_xmpp.rst

 The next steps describe how to setup the system in order to expose a Shared Network Folder which will be used to store the outcomes of the remote processing.

-The following procedures are not mandatory and the final deployment on the production system may be configured to use different protocols and frameworks to expose shared filesystems.
+The following procedures are not mandatory and the final deployment on the production system may be configured to use different protocols and frameworks to expose shared file-systems.

 The setup and initial configuration of the NFS packages can be done by following the next procedure: